bitshares/bitshares.github.io-old/_technologies/en/high-performance-and-scalability.md

 increase performance.
 When multi-threading is not enough, then, and only then, is cluster computing considered an option.

-Many in the crypto-currency industry have attempted to solve the scalability issue by immediately moving to a “cluster” solution without fully exploring what is technologically possible on a single core of a single computer.
+Many in the cryptocurrency industry have attempted to solve the scalability issue by immediately moving to a “cluster” solution without fully exploring what is technologically possible on a single core of a single computer.

 ## LMAX Disruptor

-The LMAX Disruptor provides a case study on what is possible to achieve in a single thread.
+The LMAX Disruptor provides a case study on an architecture with a high degree of scalability and performance, showing what is achievable within a single execution thread.
 LMAX is a retail trading platform that aims to be the fastest exchange in the world.
 They have been generous enough to share what they have learned publicly.